OS2sandbox/os2skole-PoC/README.md

 ### :world_map: High-level Architecture

 For an overview of the proposed loosely coupled architecture, please refer to our detailed documentation in [architecture.md](./docs/architecture.md).

+A 🇩🇰 danish expanded version resides here: [Rammearkitektur](./docs/rammearkitektur_l%C3%A6ringsplatform.md)

 ### :handshake: Contributing